JasonDL-trajector/ReactNotion/README.md

 <u>https://www.youtube.com/watch?v=WbekTHVISh0</u>

-1. Clone the repository:
+**1. Clone the repository:**

 ```
 git clone <repository-url>
 ```

-2. Install dependencies for both the client and server folders.
-Split the terminal to have them both running:
+**2. Install dependencies for both the client and server folders.
+Split the terminal to have them both running:**

 - **Client**